top of page

 • What parts of my body will be massaged?

-Typically a full-body massage will include working on your back, arms, legs, feet, hands, head, neck and shoulders.
+Typically, a full-body massage will include working on your back, arms, legs, feet, hands, head, neck, and shoulders.
 If you have an area you would like to have excluded during your session, please let your therapist know ahead of time.
+Your comfort and preferences are our priority.

-• How should I feel after recieving my massage?
+• What should I expect to feel after my massage?

-Most people feel very relaxed after a session.
-Some may experience less tension or freedom from long-term aches and pains.
-Most will also feel energized with greater awareness and less stress allowing them to be more productive which can last for days.
+After a massage, most people feel very relaxed and may experience less tension or relief from long-term aches and pains.
+You might also feel energized, with greater awareness and less stress, which can last for days.
+Stay hydrated and give your body time to adjust after the session.

-• What should I tell my therapist when I come in?
+• What information should I share with my therapist?

 bottom of page